Last Updated on May 31, 2023 by Shivanandana Hegde

-This article will explain how I turned my old laptop into a home photo cloud storage.
+This post will explain how I turned my old laptop into a home photo cloud storage.

 Keeping that in perspective, this is by far, the easiest, most practical, free and working solution if you want to create your own photo cloud for personal use at home.

-Reader’s discretion: You should have minimum technical skill and conceptual understanding of hosting, server side operations and database.
-If you are too new to all these or just getting started on technical front, this post might not make much sense to you!
+Reader’s discretion: You should have the minimum technical skill and conceptual understanding of hosting, server operations, and database.
+If you are new to all these or just getting started on the technical front, this post might not make much sense to you!

 - Why setup your own cloud storage at home?

 Steps needed to turn your old laptop to own cloud at home